qualuo/dijkstras-algorithm/README.md

 * Green (the brightest one) is starting point.
 * Green nodes are the visited nodes.
 Their shortest distance have been found.
 * Blue nodes are the frontier/open/tentative nodes.
 They have a preliminary shortest distance.
+* White nodes are the unvisited nodes.
+Their shortest distance is ∞.
 * Node size indicates weight (smaller = shorter).
 Size is relative.
 * Longer paths are darker, while shorter paths are brighter.
 Shade is relative.
 * White lines show the shortest path to any node from the starting node.
 (Shortest-path tree)